milesdaudistel/notes/notes.md

 `Sprint` designated coding time.
 After the sprint is over, the work gets reviewed.
 Usually somewhere between a week and 4 weeks.

 `Stand up` short meeting where everyone says what they’re doing for that day.

+`Scaling` this term is used for software systems, business models, etc.  Let's say you run a website hosted on AWS that predicts the stock market.
+People pay you to be able to browse the website and ask for stock market predictions.
+Now let's say your website gets really popular.
+It's getting slow, so. you need to do some upgrades to handle the increased traffic.
+If you can just pay AWS more money to give you more servers for the increased traffic, then your website is easily scalable.
+Now lets instead say the way your website is coded won't allow you to just add servers.
+So before you pay for more servers, you need to change a whole bunch of stuff in your codebase so that the website can work with more servers.
+In this case, your website is not easily scalable.

+Here's another example:  let's say we have a function in whatever programming language, f(x) = y.  f takes in x, does some calculations, and spits out y.
+If the runtime of f is O(n), then as x gets bigger and bigger, the time it takes for f to calculate y will scale at the same rate as x.
+I'd say this is pretty good scaling.
+If f's runtime is O(log(n)), that's pretty great scaling.
+If f has runtime O(2^n), that's some pretty bad scaling.

+`Vertical vs Horizontal Scaling` Horizontal scaling means you add more of what you have in order to scale.
+Vertical scaling means you improve what you have in order to scale.
+Let's say we're the head of a delivery business, with a fleet of delivery vans, and you can guarentee any delivery in 1 day.
+Now lets say that suddenly you're getting 4x as many delivery requests each day.
+You still want keep your 1 day delivery promise.
+You could scale your company vertically by trading in the delivery vans for delivery semi-trucks, or you could scale horizontally by buying more delivery vans.

+Most of the time, horizontal scaling is quicker, easier, and cheaper than vertical scaling.

+`SaaS` stands for 'Software as a Service.'
+In the past, you would buy software like microsoft word or a video game on a disk, put it in your computer, and run it.
+The disk is a product.
+You pay for it once, the software developer gets payed once.

+Now, rather than paying for a piece of software that (theoretically) works forever, we now pay for software services that get updated continuously with new features.
+Services like spotify, netflix.
+I'll call them spotflix.
+Spotflix doesn't sell you a product containing all of their songs and movies.
+They sell you a service where you request a song or movie, and you get that song or movie streamed to you.

+Since spotflix runs on a server, and you have to log in to that server, they can charge you continuously per month or year, rather than charging you once at the beginning.
+This has proven to be much more profitable than the old model.
+Additionally, since they're streaming media and not selling it outright, it's much more difficult to make a copy of that media and distribute it freely.
+But hey, this way you continuously get new songs and movies while paying a flat rate.

+`Platform` kind of like the terms library, framework, or API, but more general.
+The 3 previous terms usually mean code that you call, but a platform can be something like a website template that you can extend.
+I feel like Reddit is a kind of platform for forums.

+`PaaS` stands for platform as a service.
+I think cloud stuff like AWS and Google Cloud is PaaS.

 #Misc
 ![macshortcuts](pics/macshortcuts.png)